-- b.
-Define the message handlers that you want to include in the pipeline configuration file.
-For more information about the options that you can enable in the pipeline, see "The pipeline configuration file."
-If you want to perform your own processing in the pipeline, you need to create a message handler or header processing program.
-See "Message handlers" on page 98 for details.
-If you decide to create custom message handler programs, to optimize performance it is recommended that you make them threadsafe. - c.
-Copy the pipeline configuration file to a suitable directory in z/OS UNIX. - d.
-Change the pipeline configuration file permissions to allow the CICS region to read the file. - 2.
-Define and install a PIPELINE resource.
+- 4. Copy the pipeline configuration file to a suitable directory in z/OS UNIX. - 5.
+Change the pipeline configuration file permissions to allow the CICS region to read the file. - 6.
+Repeat steps 2 to 5 for each different pipeline configuration that you require. - 7.
+Create a PIPELINE resource.
 The PIPELINE resource defines the location of the pipeline configuration file.
-It also specifies a pickup directory, which is the z/OS UNIX directory that will contain the Web service binding files and optionally the WSDL.
-For a requester mode pipeline, you can also specify a timeout in seconds, which determines how long CICS waits for a response from Web service providers.
-Repeat this step for each different pipeline configuration you need.
-When you install a PIPELINE resource, CICS reads any files in the specified pickup directory, and creates the WEBSERVICE resources dynamically. - 3.
-Unless you use autoinstall PROGRAM definitions, you need to supply a PROGRAM resource definition for each program that runs in the pipeline.
-These include the service requester application program, which normally run under transaction CPIH.
+It also specifies a pickup directory, which is the z/OS UNIX directory that contains the web service binding files and optionally the WSDL.
+You can also specify a timeout in seconds, which determines how long CICS waits for a response from web service providers.
+Repeat this step for each pipeline configuration file.
+When you create a PIPELINE resource, CICS reads any files in the specified pickup directory and creates the WEBSERVICE resources dynamically. - 8.
+Unless you use autoinstall PROGRAM definitions, create a PROGRAM resource for each program that runs in the pipeline.
+These programs include the service requester application program, which normally runs under transaction CPIH.
 The transaction is defined with the attribute TASKDATALOC(ANY).
-Therefore, when you link-edit the program, you must specify the AMODE(31) option.
+Therefore, when you link edit the program, you must specify the AMODE(31) option. - 9.
+Optional: Create a URIMAP resource for client requests to each URI that your service requesters use to make requests, following the instructions in Creating a URIMAP resource for CICS as an HTTP client in the Internet Guide.
+You can specify the URI directly on the INVOKE SERVICE command in your programs, instead of using a URIMAP resource.
+However, using a URIMAP resource means that you do not need to recompile your applications if the URI of a service provider changes.
+With a URIMAP resource you can also choose to implement connection pooling, where CICS keeps the client connection open after use, so that it can be reused by the application for subsequent requests, or by another application that calls the same service.